- No full fitness center (just studio for fitness classes)

 Small pools and an expansive tennis complex -- but it's a far cry from most other Kaanapali resorts

 This isn't a hotel you pick for its features.
 What few amenities this resort has are decent, at best.
 The point, it seems, is to do a lot of nothing around a beautiful, empty beach.
 If you need more diversions than that, you're better off booking at mega-resorts like the Hyatt Regency or the Westin Maui.
+They do offer an all-inclusive package that includes a breakfast buffet, lunch, and a three-course dinner daily, plus $40 beverage credit per room.

 Two high-quality courses; hotel guests get discounted rates